Our guide to the best golf balls for seniors will help steer the more mature golfer in the direction of the best golf balls for his or her game

 – Won’t quite match the short-game spin of the flagship Pro V1

-The key to performance in the latest Tour Soft is Titleist’s largest-ever core and an ultra-thin 4CE grafted cover.
+One of the best Titleist golf balls in the current range, the key to performance in the latest Tour Soft is Titleist’s largest-ever core and an ultra-thin 4CE grafted cover.
 These combine to deliver added distance and more short-game spin than the previous Tour Soft model.

 A new spherically-tiled 342 cuboctahedron dimple design promotes a more penetrating ball flight with added stability in the wind.

 Tour Soft ranks among the very best non urethane-covered balls for feel, so you’re not giving too much away in the scoring zone compared to premium-priced balls.
-One of the best golf balls for seniors.

 Mizuno RB566 golf ball